ronnyhdez/pagina_personal/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm Ronny a desk biologist who likes R and Linux, living in :canada: from :costa_rica:
+I'm Ronny, a desk biologist who likes R and Linux.
+Living in :canada: from :costa_rica: